unimib-datAI/Smart-Mobility-Prediction/README.md

 * **STAR.** Folder for [[5]](#5).
 Soure code was taken from [here](https://github.com/hongnianwang/STAR).
 * **3D-CLoST.** Folder dedicated to a model created during another research at Università Bicocca.
 * **STDN.** Folder referring to [[6]](#6).
 This folder is actually a copy of [this](https://github.com/tangxianfeng/STDN) repository, since it was never used in our experimentes.
-* **Autoencoder.** Main folder of this repository, containing the implementation of new models for traffic flow prediciton based on encoder-decoder architecture.
+* **Autoencoder.** Main folder of this repository, containing the implementation of new models for traffic flow prediction based on encoder-decoder architecture.

 The contents of these folders can be a little different from each other, accordingly to the structure of the source repositories.
 Nevertheless, in each of them there are all the codes used to create input flow volumes, training and testing the models for single step prediction, and to evaluate performance on multi step prediction and transfer learning experiments.